The International Forum Glasgow 2019 Programme

 New for this year:

-- Around the world in Quality Improvement – These morning energiser sessions will give you a taster of exciting projects taking place across the globe, from Myanmar to Abu Dhabi, Ireland to India and many more.
+- Around the world in Quality Improvement – These morning energiser sessions on Thursday 28 March (sessions EN1-EN7) will give you a taster of exciting projects taking place across the globe, from Myanmar to Abu Dhabi, Ireland to India and many more.
 Also, don’t forget to check out our country hosted zones across the programme to hear new perspectives from a variety of nations

 - Learning from failure – Not all quality improvement projects achieve lasting results, and sometimes learning from what hasn’t worked is as valuable as celebrating success.
-In this new and exciting session we’ll consider what causes projects to fail, and the important learning outcomes that can be taken away
+This new and exciting session (F4: Learning from failure) we’ll consider what causes projects to fail, and the important learning outcomes that can be taken away

 - Reflection Zone – With over 50 sessions to choose from, 100 speakers to hear and multiple opportunities to connect with fellow delegates, our new reflection zone is a space to take a step back and consider how you are going to use the experience to create lasting change in your organisation